 The Neshannock Township Volunteer Fire Company provides fire protection, emergency medical response, and various technical rescue services to Neshannock Township and surrounding communities in Lawrence County, Pennsylvania.
-Our fire company is made up entirely of volunteers who protect the nearly 10,000 citizens and more than $600 million dollars worth of property in Neshannock Township.
-In addition to our volunteer staff, the department receives administrative support from Neshannock Township to assist with reporting, maintenance, and fire prevention activities.
+Our fire company is made up entirely of volunteers who protect the nearly 10,000 citizens and more than $700 million dollars worth of property in Neshannock Township.

 Neshannock VFC operates a voluntary staffing program that utilizes volunteer firefighters staffing the station in targeted duty shifts.
 During duty shifts, the station is staffed by at least one apparatus operator, one emergency medical care provider and at least one firefighter/rescue technician.
 The duty shift is under the commanded of a duty officer who also responds to all incidents during the shift.